Scary Monsters (The X-Files): Plot

-In his room in Fairhope, Pennsylvania, Tommy Conlon (Gavin Fink) believes he sees a monster reflected in his mirror.
+In his room in Fairhope, Pennsylvania, young boy Tommy Conlon (Gavin Fink) believes he sees a monster reflected in his mirror.
 He calls for his dad, Jeffrey Conlon (Scott Paulin), who looks under the bed and sees a crawling bug-like creature.
 He lies to his son, telling him that he sees nothing, and tells Tommy to go back to sleep.
 Tommy sees the creature again and calls for his dad; Jeffrey holds the door shut as Tommy bangs on the door.

 Meanwhile, Agent Leyla Harrison (Jolie Jenkins) tells Dana Scully (Gillian Anderson) about a woman who stabbed herself repeatedly.
 Harrison insists that the case is an X-File and that the woman was killed by monsters that her son Tommy saw.
 She also believes that the monster killed the family cat, Spanky.
 Scully dismisses Harrison's claims, so Harrison dupes John Doggett (Robert Patrick) and Monica Reyes (Annabeth Gish) into investigating.

 Doggett, Reyes, and Harrison arrive at the Conlon residence in Fairhope, Pennsylvania.
 The agents talk to Tommy and conclude that something is going on.
 They soon discover that their car will not start.
 Back at her apartment, Scully is visited by Gabe Rotter (Brian Poth), a potential suitor of Harrison's.
 He presents Scully with the corpse of Spanky.
 Scully does an ad hoc necropsy and concludes that the cat bit its stomach open to try to get something out.
 She also discovers a cavity, where it appears something had lived inside the cat.